-ity in their sales markets.
+Our findings may be grounded in a different-faster and more decisive-price-setting behavior of firms when facing swiftly changing costs and/or observing larger price volatility in their sales markets.
 This line of explanation is supported by anecdotal evidence from the latest rise in inflation.
 Figure 1 depicts google searches for the term 'Price escalation clause', together with the change in the inflation rate.
 If agreed upon in contracts between seller and buyer, these clauses let sales prices rise automatically if the input costs of the seller rise (and vice versa for falling costs).
 That is, a widespread use of these clauses implies a much faster reaction of prices to upstream cost changes.
 As a result, inflation dynamics can change considerably with important implications for inflation projections and, potentially, for the way how monetary policy can stop the surge in inflation.
 As visible in the figure, interest in this kind of clauses seems to be linked to the change in the inflation rate, with an unseen peak in the spring of 2021.
 At this time, global input prices rose quickly due to several reasons, among them strained global supply chains.
-Similarly, 34% of sampled German Firms in the Bundesbank Online Panel reported that they use price escalation clauses after 2021, compared to only 17% before 2021.
+Similarly, 34% of sampled German Firms in the Bundesbank Online Panel reported that they use price escalation clauses from 2021 onward, compared to only 17% before 2021.